Cenote Dos Ojos is one of the best Cenotes in Tulum and within the areas around it.

 Safety and security are assured by the experienced and certified local guides who will be with you throughout the tour.

-For those traveling in a group or as a family, a private instructor will be provided.
+A private instructor will be provided for those traveling in a group or as a family.

 - Bottled water